Lui Lok

+Lui Lok CPM (呂樂; born Lui Mo Lok, 呂慕樂; 16 May 1920 – 13 May 2010) was a Hong Kong police detective known for his acts of corruption during the 1960s and 1970s.
+He was wanted by Hong Kong's Independent Commission Against Corruption (ICAC).
+Although his illegally obtained assets were partially seized by the authorities, legal obstacles prevented his extradition from Taiwan and later Canada, which allowed him to ultimately escape prosecution.

 Biography

-Lui Mo Lok was born in Haifeng County, Guangdong and spent his childhood there.
-Lui immigrated to Cheung Chau before moving to Hong Kong, there he survived as a shoeshiner, a postman and a rickshaw driver before joining the Hong Kong Police Force.
+Lui Mo Lok was born in Haifeng County, Guangdong, and spent his childhood there.
+Lui immigrated to Cheung Chau before moving to Hong Kong, there he survived as a shoe shiner, a postman and a rickshaw driver before joining the Hong Kong Police Force.

-On 9 November 1940, Lui became a police officer in the Patrol Sub Unit of the Hong Kong Police Force.
-He was then promoted to a detective.
+On 9 November 1940, Lui became a police officer in the Hong Kong Police Force.
+He was later advanced to a detective.
 While working in the Criminal Investigation Department, he was promoted by Senior Detective Chan Lap, and then CPL, Police Corporal by 1951.
 That same year, he was transferred to Sham Shui Po Police Station.

 In 1955, the gang 14K was one of the four biggest triads in Hong Kong.
 While 14K was holding a feast in a school located in Diamond Hill, Lui arrested them with his team.
-Lui was made famous for wiping out the triad with confessions obtained through torture, forced disappearances and extrajudicial executions.
 As a result, he was promoted to SCPL, Senior Corporal in 1956.

 In 1956, the Hong Kong 1956 riots happened.
 Because of Lui's experience in dealing with the triads, he was arranged in an important position by the administration of the police force.
 Because of his outstanding work, he was promoted to be the DS/SGT II in New Territories District, stationed in Tsuen Wan Police Station.

 In 1958, Lui was transferred to Yau Ma Tei to replace the retired DS/SGT II Lau Fuk.
 In 1962, the Hong Kong Police Force reset the position of DS/SGT I, and Lui was promoted one of two DS/SGT I positions, Nam Gong was promoted to the other.
 Lui stationed in Hong Kong Island while Nam was stationed in Kowloon and New Territories.

 On 1 April 1962, Lui was awarded the Colonial Police Medal by Queen Elizabeth II on Queen’s Birthday at Hong Kong’s Government House.
 In 1963, Lui was appointed by Hong Kong Governor Sir Robert Black to a blue ribbon commission to study police reform.

 In 1967, Lui and Nam were transferred to other stations by the Police Force in a case of serious corruption.
 In 1968, Lui took early retirement from the police force.